asylium0/all-language-translator/README.txt

-This code will translate a text to all languages that google translate has to offer, and create an output folder in the directory the file is in
+This code will translate a text to all languages that google translate has to offer, and create an output folder in the directory the file is in.
+You need to type the language code when you are promted to type in the source language.